This post was originally published in June 2020 and updated in June 2021.

 Mental Health Effects

 While everyone else is celebrating your recovery, you may be feeling a little sad or depressed.
-These feelings are common and normal, particularly if you didn’t take the time to grieve while you were undergoing treatment.
+These feelings are common and normal.
+That's especially true if you didn’t take the time to grieve while you were undergoing treatment.

 - Weight gain